tristanbatchler/tbat.me/_posts/2024-11-09-godot-golang-mmo-part-2.md

 Let's send some packets!
 In [the last post](/2024/11/09/godot-golang-mmo-part-1), we set up the foundation for our Godot 4 MMO, including the project structure, dependencies, and our first packets.
 Now, we’ll take the next step by creating a simple WebSocket server in Go.
 This server will handle connections and manage them through a WebSocket hub, setting the stage for real-time multiplayer communication.

+I highly recommend you go through the first lesson if you haven't already.
+If do you want to start here without viewing the previous lesson, however, you can visit [the **Releases** section of the official GitHub repository](https://github.com/tristanbatchler/Godot4Go_MMO/releases), and download the **[v0.01](https://github.com/tristanbatchler/Godot4Go_MMO/releases/tag/v0.01)** code by expanding **Assets** and downloading [Source code (zip)](https://github.com/tristanbatchler/official-godot-python-mmo/archive/refs/tags/v0.1.zip).

 ## Introducing the server architecture

 ### WebSockets